• Skip to primary navigation

 Here are the ingredients you will need to make this 4 ingredient cobbler.
 Make sure to scroll down to the recipe card for the full detailed ingredient measurements.

-• White or yellow butter cake mix – I prefer using yellow butter cake because it adds to the flavor but white cake also works just fine.
+• White or yellow cake mix – I prefer using yellow butter cake because it adds to the flavor but white cake also works just fine.

 • Cinnamon– Cinnamon is optional but it truly adds so much to the cobbler flavor and brings out the peach flavor so much more.
+If you’re feeling a little adventurous, you could also sprinkle a little nutmeg on there as well!

 This is how you can make your own cake mix cobbler.
 Make sure to scroll down to the recipe card for the full detailed instructions!

 2. Top it with the yellow butter cake mix, and gently press down.
+No need to worry about any batter here, just sprinkle the cake mix directly on top of the peaches.

 4. Enjoy your homemade crumble with a scoop or two of ice cream and thank me later 🙂